Kinvey/kinvey-cli/README.md

-# Kinvey Kinvey CLI
+# Kinvey CLI
-> Utility for managing KMR services
+> Utility for deploying and managing FlexServices on Kinvey's FlexService Runtime

 ## Installation
 `npm install -g kinvey-cli`

 ## Usage
-In your project directory, run `kinvey-cli config` to set-up your project.
+In your project directory, run `kinvey config` to set-up your project.
 The CLI will prompt for Kinvey credentials, app, and Internal Flex Service.

 ### Commands
-* `config [host]` - set project options (including optional host if using a dedicated Kinvey instance)
+* `config [instance]` - set project options (including optional dedicated Kinvey instance name)
 * `deploy` - deploy the current project as an Internal Flex Service.
 You can check the status of a deploy using the `job` command (more info below).
 * `status` - display the health status of an Internal Flex Service
 * `help` - display usage information.